karinbe/Developing-A-Variety-Of-Methods-For-Identifying-Anomalies/README.md

 ## Disclaimer

-This project represents our entry for the final project in our study in the Software Engineering Program (BS.c) in [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.
+* This project represents our entry for the final project in our study in the Software Engineering Program (BS.c) in [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.

+* This is the repository from our first degree B.Sc in Software engineer for year 2017-2018

+* The project is being written during the 4th year of our study.
+This repository will include all the codes and information about the progress of the project, from the bid stage to the presentation.

 ## Members